 How we analyze the nutritional value of our recipes

 - Nutritional analyses are done with The Food Processor (ESHA Research) software or are provided by food manufacturers.
-Due to the variations in ingredients and measurements, values are approximations.
+Due to variations in ingredients and measurements, values are approximations.

 - Because nutrient calculations are estimates, numbers are rounded according to the software program and the FDA’s established rounding rules for product labels.

 - Nutrients are listed “per serving.”
-If there is a range of servings the larger number is used.
+If there is a range of servings, the larger number is used.

-- Analyses do not include optional ingredients garnishes, fat used to grease pans or accompaniments unless amounts are given.
+- Analyses do not include optional ingredients, garnishes, fat used to grease pans, or accompaniments (unless amounts are given).

-- Butter is considered salted unless specified.
+- Butter is considered salted, unless otherwise specified.